The TDG Story · FDN · Training · Methodology

 Become a Functional Diagnostic Nutrition Practitioner

-If you're a health professional who wants to integrate functional laboratory testing into your practice — or someone who wants the most rigorous training available for understanding and improving your own health — the FDN programme is where I'd point you.
+If you’re a health professional who wants to integrate functional laboratory testing into your practice — or someone who wants the most rigorous training available for understanding and improving your own health — the FDN programme is where I’d point you.
 This is the training behind the TDG methodology.
-It is comprehensive, clinically grounded, and unlike most health certifications, it teaches you to work with objective data rather than educated guesswork.
+Comprehensive, clinically grounded, and unlike most health certifications, it teaches you to work with objective data rather than educated guesswork.

 Learn More About FDN Training → Affiliate disclosure: I recommend FDN because it is the training that shaped my clinical approach.
 I receive a commission if you enrol through this link, at no additional cost to you.